rhijnwiegman/VMM-real-time/motion-magnification-master/README.md

     # run optimized model in TensorRT mode
     python3 VMM_trt_live.py

-Note: these models were run on NVIDIA Jetson Orin Nano Developer Kit hardware using a MICROSOFT LifeCam HD-3000 webcam connected via USB.
-Since TensorRT optimized models are hardware specific, running the model in TensorRT mode would likely cause errors.
+Note: these models were designed for NVIDIA Jetson Orin Nano Developer Kit hardware using a MICROSOFT LifeCam HD-3000 webcam connected via USB.
+Since TensorRT optimized models are hardware specific, running the model in TensorRT mode on other hardware would likely cause errors.
 Use the model_trt_benchmark.ipynb notebook to generate alternative Torch-TensorRT models for different hardware.